nixworks/public/news/2005/06/23/README.md

 ##### Indonesia
 ### [ In Indonesia, the team that is investigating the death of human rights campaigner Munir Said Thalib states that the Indonesian intelligence agency BIN may be involved.
 Munir died of arsenic poisoning en route to the Netherlands on September 7, 2004. ](/news/2005/06/23/in-indonesia-the-team-that-is-investigating-the-death-of-human-rights-campaigner-munir-said-thalib-states-that-the-indonesian-intelligence.md)
-_Context: Netherlands, BIN, arsenic, Indonesia, human rights, Munir Said Thalib_
+_Context: Indonesia, Netherlands, Munir Said Thalib, arsenic, BIN, human rights_

 ##### UPM-Kymmene
 ### [ Thousands of workers from UPM-Kymmene and Stora Enso, two leading Finnish companies in the paper industry go on strike over pay and working hours.
 Finland provides two thirds of the paper supply for the European magazine market.
 Industry analysts believe that the strike may have serious repercussions on the magazine market of Europe. ](/news/2005/06/23/thousands-of-workers-from-upm-kymmene-and-stora-enso-two-leading-finnish-companies-in-the-paper-industry-go-on-strike-over-pay-and-working.md)
-_Context: strike, UPM-Kymmene, Stora Enso, paper industry_
+_Context: UPM-Kymmene, strike, paper industry, Stora Enso_

 ##### Arizona
 ### [ In the US, large fires break out in Arizona and California.
 In Arizona, 250 people are evacuated and 10 houses destroyed northeast of Phoenix.
 Two fires break out in California in Morongo Valley and San Bernardino Valley ](/news/2005/06/23/in-the-us-large-fires-break-out-in-arizona-and-california-in-arizona-250-people-are-evacuated-and-10-houses-destroyed-northeast-of-phoen.md)